 I also created a completely new “Love is…” weekly colour strip, which I wrote and drew for The Mail on Sunday for 20 years.
 Following Kim’s death, I continue to write and draw the daily panels and work closely with her eldest son Stefano Casali, who heads and runs his mother’s legacy.

-In 2017 I created a single panel comic with Freida and Freddy, a cat and a dog, who became mascots for Football for Friendship.
+In 2017 I created a comic with Freida and Freddy, a cat and a dog, who became mascots for Football for Friendship, an international organization bringing children, worldwide, together thru football.

-I also created and founded Cartoon World at http://www.cartoonworld.org and the Cartoon World Foundation which was founded by me and my late wife Mercia to house and preserve my lifetime’s work and extensive collection of cartoon and illustration art.
-The main aim of the Foundation is to make my work available to a wider audience through exhibitions and an online archive.
+I also created and founded Cartoon World at http://www.cartoonworld.org to house and preserve my lifetime’s work and extensive collection of cartoon and illustration art.
+One of the aims is to make my work available to a wider audience through exhibitions and an online archive.